 Director: Dean Parisot

-Writers: Chris Matheson, Ed Solomon 2 more credits
+Written by: Chris Matheson, Ed Solomon, two more credits

 Stars: Keanu Reeves, Alex Winter, Kristen Schaal

 Nearly 30 years after the life and death events of Bill and Ted's Bogus Journey, Keanu Reeves and Alex Winter returned this year as the iconic goofball slackers, all grown up for a third installment in the series.
 The only problem is that the prophecy from Excellent Adventure -- that their band, Wyld Stallyns, would write a song to unite the world -- hasn't come true.
 Now they have less than two hours left to make that happen -- and to pass on the torch to their loving and musically gifted daughters.
 It's silly fun.

 Stars: Sacha Baron Cohen, Maria Bakalova, Tom Hanks